MrWhiteNerdy/weather-app/README.md

 # Weather App

-Display's the current weather in the user's location.
+Displays the current weather in the user's location.

 Visit it [here](https://mrwhitenerdy.github.io/weather-app/)